Queensland National Party: Into government

-The Joh Bjelke-Petersen years
+The Joh Bjelke-Petersen years (1968–1987)

 Joh Bjelke-Petersen, the sitting deputy leader, was elected leader of the party.
 Over the next two decades he would dominate the party, government and state, as well as making multiple interventions into federal politics.
 In contrast to the Nicklin years, Bjelke-Petersen would also preside over a deterioration in relations between the two coalition parties.
 The first conflict came immediately.
 Liberal leader Gordon Chalk had been appointed as interim Premier immediately upon Pizzey's death, pending the Country Party choosing a new leader.
 However, Chalk argued to retain the post, even though the Liberals had seven fewer seats than the Country Party.
 Bjelke-Petersen threatened to break up the Coalition unless Chalk backed down, and prevailed.

 As Premier, Bjelke-Petersen oversaw rapid economic growth and development in the state, including greater urbanisation.
 His government pursued uncompromising conservatism, taking an especially heavy-handed line against trade unions and demonstrators, leading to accusations that Queensland had become a banana republic.
 He especially advocated the notion of Queensland exceptionalism, yielding ever greater electoral success.
 The Country Party continued to benefit from the electoral malapportionment which continued to be modified throughout their time in government.
 Nicknamed the "Bjelkemander", it continued to strengthen the Coalition against Labor, reinforcing the conservatives' hold on power.
 At the same time, it also strengthened the Country Party against the Liberals.
-However the changing nature of Queensland meant that the rural population was in decline whilet provincial cities were growing, placing the Country Party's position under greater threat.
+However the changing nature of Queensland meant that the rural population was in decline while provincial cities were growing, placing the Country Party's position under greater threat.
 An early conflict came in a by-election for the Gold Coast seat of Albert.
 The seat had been in Country Party hands since 1936, but over the 1960s saw increased electoral pressure from first independents and then the Liberals.
 The by-election saw the Country Party vote collapse and the Liberals take the seat.
 Together with accusations surrounding his financial affairs this placed Bjelke-Petersen under immense pressure and he only narrowly survived a leadership challenge.